Chart Color Schemes

 Infrastructure

-Port Pirie Surrounds has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Port Pirie Surrounds has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects that may impact the area.
-Key projects include Bungama Battery Project, Key Worker Housing Initiative, Port Pirie Masterplan/Yorke Peninsula and Mid North Regional Plan, Green Iron SA Port Pirie Hub.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that are expected to impact the area.
+Notable among these are the Bungama Battery Project, Key Worker Housing Initiative, Port Pirie Masterplan / Yorke Peninsula and Mid North Regional Plan, and Green Iron SA Port Pirie Hub.
+The following list outlines those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.